vjousse/doBoxieAdminGeneratorThemePlugin/README.markdown

 -------------

 I've provided two examples of layout in doBoxieAdminGeneratorThemePlugin/layout.
-Global is the layout for your application, login in the layout for the login page.
+Global is the layout for your application, login is the layout for the login page.

+To add the layout to your login page when you're using sfDoctrineGuardPlugin, copy doBoxieAdminGeneratorThemePlugin/layout/login.php to apps/backend/templates/.
+Then create apps/backend/sfGuardAuth/ and apps/backend/sfGuardAuth/config/ directories and put a view.yml inside the last one:

+    [yml]
+    # in myproject/apps/backend/sfGuardAuth/config/view.yml
+    all:
+      layout: login
+      stylesheets:
+        - /doBoxieAdminGeneratorThemePlugin/css/boxie/blue.css

+Just do the same for the global layout by changing apps/backend/config/view.yml

 Feel free to modify and contribute !